How to make an immuneML dataset in Galaxy

 params:

-path: dataset.iml_dataset
+path: dataset.yaml

 Note: if an immuneML dataset history element suddenly gives you errors when you use it as an input to other tools (while it used to work before), it could be due to an immuneML version update.
 To solve this problem, try to rerun the ‘Create dataset’ tool with the same input files (for example by clicking the ‘Run this job again’ button), and use the new immuneML dataset history element.